 I took this experience and developed a secure banking app which generates a random pin for each tansaction and keeps your card disabled, except right when you need it.
 Also, I attended the Google Cloud developers' conference which gave me insight into cloud storage and computing, making my current project possible.

-By the end of 2017 I'd completed a 2 year design course at Putter School - furthering my creative persuits.
+By the end of 2017 I'd completed a 2 year design course at Putter School - furthering my creative pursuits.
 I also built my own computer from recycled laptop parts.

 At the moment I'm exploring the boundaries of artificial intelligence by developing the world's fastest and only offline virtual assistant - Bestee.
 It's kind of a big deal.